songster-sa/aws-developer-associate-notes/readme.md

     - listens for traffic on UDP port 2000, and relays it to the AWS X-Ray API every sec
 - x-ray integration - for lambda
 - You can use X-Ray to collect data across AWS Accounts.
+- target unified account - create a role in it; allow roles in other sub-accounts to assume this role
+- for containers
+    - deploy the agent as side-car
+    - provide IAM task roles to the container

 ## API gateway
 - API vs API gateway